entmike/dd-lambda-labs/NEXT.md

   ### Change the Docker persistance location to your filesystem

-  This will allow us to save the image we are about to build in persistent filesystem, dramatically speeding up subsequent jobs you may wish to run later.
+  This will allow us to restore the image we built previously in persistent filesystem, dramatically saving time by avoiding a rebuild or pull from a Docker registry.

   1. In the **Cloud IDE** (aka Jupyter), click **Terminal** in the Launcher tab.
 This will open a terminal session in your GPU Instance.